br3ndonland/dovi_tool/README.md

 - `DOVI_TRACK` (`0` or `>=1`, default `0`): Dolby Vision track in source video file, as reported by [`mkvinfo`](https://mkvtoolnix.download/doc/mkvinfo.html).
 - `VIDEO_TRACK` (`0` or `>=1`, default `0`): HDR10 Base Layer (BL) video track in source video file, as reported by [`mkvinfo`](https://mkvtoolnix.download/doc/mkvinfo.html).

+## Notes

+### Dolby Vision Enhancement Layers

+The `entrypoint.sh` script used in the `dovi_tool` Docker image converts Dolby Vision Profile 7 (`dvhe.07.06`) to Profile 8 (`dvhe.08.06`).
+In addition to the HDR10 Base Layer (BL), Profile 7 includes an "Enhancement Layer" (EL) and "Reference Picture Unit" (RPU) information.

+The Profile 7 EL comes in two variants:

+1. "Minimal Enhancement Layer" (MEL).
+On MEL sources, the EL is empty (included only for compatibility purposes) and the RPU has all of the Dolby Vision data.
+2. "Full Enhancement Layer" (FEL).
+On FEL sources, the EL has additional color information, as well as luma and chroma mappings, increasing color bit depth to 12 bit.

+Profile 8 only includes BL+RPU and does not include the EL.
+Converting a MEL from Profile 7 to Profile 8 is effectively a lossless conversion (because the RPU contains all Dolby Vision data), but converting a FEL from Profile 7 to Profile 8 is a lossy conversion because the additional color data must be discarded.

+It is therefore helpful to know if a Profile 7 source is MEL or FEL.
+MediaInfo does not provide this information because it might require parsing the RPU, which is something MediaInfo does not do by default ([MediaArea/MediaInfo#721](https://github.com/MediaArea/MediaInfo/issues/721)).

+To identify the EL type, the `entrypoint.sh` script extracts not only the converted RPU, but also the original Profile 7 RPU from the un-converted HEVC file.
+The script then summarizes all `.rpu.bin` files in the same directory as the source MKV file and outputs [L1 plots](https://professionalsupport.dolby.com/s/article/Dolby-Vision-Content-Creation-Best-Practices-Guide?language=en_US) that include the enhancement layer variant (MEL/FEL), Content Metadata version (CMv2.9/CMv4.0), and shot-by-shot brightness levels for each RPU.